There is no shame in digging Iron

 Find out more about Iron and how it confuses a metal detector here !

-Living with the Minelab Manticore
+How to find deep coins with the Minelab Manticore